Last Updated on

 Eventually, you will reach Number 4, Ao Leuk Beach.

-However you get there, this little slice of heaven is a must-see for any avid snorkeler or free diver.
+This little slice of heaven is a must-see for any avid snorkeler or free diver.
 If you have any other useful tips or information I have missed, please feel free to comment below!

 Headed to Koh Lipe as well in the future?
 Check out my related article about cheap food options on the island.